fibanez6/DeckOfCard/README.md

 ## IMPLEMENTATION

 This project contains 2 implementations with different data structures.
-When you run the program, it will ask you which data structure tu use.
+When you run the program, it will ask you which data structure to use.

 * [Array](/src/main/java/com/fibanez/DeckArrayImpl.java)